developer-zebra/developer-zebra-site/src/cc/setup/index.md

 #### Before Beginning

-target device(s) must be running the latest Android 10 build.<br><br> More about [LifeGuard updates](https://www.zebra.com/us/en/support-downloads/lifeguard-security.html).
+Target device(s) must be running the latest Android 10 build.
+More about [LifeGuard updates](https://www.zebra.com/us/en/support-downloads/lifeguard-security.html).
 <br>

 ##### To bring a Zebra device into CC compliance: